Cap-go/capacitor-sim/README.md

 Check permission to access SIM card information.

+Checks if the app has permission to read SIM card data.
+On Android, checks READ_PHONE_STATE permission.
+On iOS, the status is always granted.
-On iOS and Web the status is always granted or denied respectively without prompting.
+On Web, the status is always denied.

 **Returns:** <code>Promise&lt;<a href="#permissionstatus">PermissionStatus</a>&gt;</code>